A tender brioche dough swirled with a homemade raspberry sauce and topped with a cream cheese glaze.

 - While babka is rising, preheat oven to 350° F. Bake for about 35-40 minutes.
 If your oven browns the tops quickly, you can put a piece of foil on the top about 20 minutes in.
 It's done when the bottoms are a dark golden brown and layers look fully cooked.

-- Let it rest for about 15 minutes in the pan, then transfer to a cooling rack.
+- When bread is done, let it rest for about 10 minutes in the pan, then transfer to a cooling rack.
 You can either wait for it to cool to drizzle the cream cheese, or apply warm for a melted glaze effect.

 - It's amazing a little warm!
 Bread is best kept at room temperature up to 4 days.
 Reheat a slice in the microwave if desired.
 It also freezes great.
 Enjoy!